quantiacs/documentation/en/source/data/intro.md

 ```

-All datasets have the same structure, and you can access information about opening and closing prices, high and low
+All datasets share the same structure.
+You can access open and close prices, high and low
-prices, trading volumes, and other relevant data fields.
+prices, trading volumes, and other data fields.

 ```python
 import qnt.data as qndata